OpenAtom-Linyaps/linyaps/docs/pages/en/guide/start/how_to_use.md

 # Conversion application

 Here, we use baidunetdisk as an example.
-We will introduce the process of converting DEB packages into linyaps packages
+We will introduce the process of converting DEB packages into linyaps packages.

 ## Obtain software package